jp-diegidio/STUDY.Physics.SpecialRelativity/InertialFrames/Docs/sr.inertial.md

 This is the frame of reference in which Bob is at rest at the origin of space.

-We derive coordinates (whence the velocities) in this frame by imposing the relevant physical constraints, then by plain geometry.
+We derive coordinates (whence velocities) in this frame by imposing the relevant physical constraints, then by plain geometry.

 ### Particle B

-This are Bob's *actual* space-time location (in frame B).
+This is Bob's *actual* space-time location (in frame B).

 We derive the coordinates from the constraint that Bob is at rest at the origin of space, hence xB = 0, then imposing the constraint that Bob's proper distance